 Where are your data?
 Are you doing backup?
 What’s the real cost of each backup?

-The same thing happen with your drive, it’s why I’ve my own files/objects storage.
-I know where are my data, who can access it and I’ve a fixed cost.
+The same thing happens with your drive, it’s why I’ve my files/objects storage.
+I know where are my data, who can access it and I have a fixed cost.